 A number of papers will be presented during the course in teams of two students.
 The complete package containing pdf versions of all papers can be downloaded here.
+Here are two example presentations from last year with relatively high grade.
+Following their style does not guarantee a high grade but they are provided as examples to give an idea.

 Motion Capture project